yvesgurcan/pizza/README.md

 Go to https://pizza.yvesgurcan.com/ to find out!

-This application:

--   Outputs the top 20 most frequently ordered pizza topping combinations along with their rank and the number of times that combination has been ordered.
+This application outputs the most frequently ordered pizza topping combinations along with their rank and the number of times these combinations have been ordered.

 ## Setup